How Much Does an Asphalt Driveway Cost?

 Age

 Most asphalt driveways last up to 20 years.
-If your driveway is past its prime and showing its age, it’s time for a replacement.
+If the driveway is past its prime and showing its age, it’s time for a replacement.
 To completely resolve asphalt driveway issues, a replacement is the way to go.

 It's time for a new driveway